Gymkhana (motorcycle)

-Motorcycle gymkhana is a motorcycle time trial sport in which riders compete to manoeuvre in the shortest time through a paved course restricted by traffic cones or other obstacles.
-Motorcycle gymkhana is especially popular in Japan.
+Motorcycle Gymkhana is a motorcycle time trial sport in which riders compete to maneuver through a paved course restricted by traffic cones or other obstacles as fast as possible.

-After walking the course to familiarize themselves with the obstacles, participants ride through individually in a predetermined order.
-Each rider runs the course once in the morning and once in the afternoon, and his fastest time determines his placing.
+After walking the course to familiarize themselves with the obstacles, participants ride through, individually, in a predetermined order.
+Each rider runs the course once in the morning and once in the afternoon.
+Their fastest time determines their placement.

 Competition characteristics

-Motorcycle Gymkhana is relatively open to beginners, because riders need little equipment and no special license to participate.
-Events are usually held at closed courses such as driving schools, parking lots, small circuits, or other paved lots.
-The layout of the course is designed by the organizer and is different for each event.
+Motorcycle Gymkhana is relatively accessible to beginners, as riders need little equipment and no special license to participate.
+Events are usually held on closed courses such as driving schools, parking lots, small circuits, or other paved areas.
+The course layout is designed by the organizer which is different for each event.

-The riders generally use only first and second gear, because of the course's tight turns.
+The riders generally use only first and second gear because of the course's tight turns.
 The speed range is therefore usually low or moderate.
-There is a high probability of falling due to the instability of motorcycles at low speeds, but injuries and damage to motorcycles are rare.

-Because of the tight course layout of gymkhana, smaller and lighter motorcycles often have an advantage over larger ones.
-However, courses may include long, straight sections in addition to tight turns, so various sizes and styles of machine are potential contenders.
+Because of the tight course layout of Gymkhana, smaller and lighter motorcycles often have an advantage over larger ones.
+However, courses may include long straight sections in addition to tight turns, so various sizes and styles of machines are potential contenders.

-Motorcycle gymkhana requires technique, ability, knowledge, and motorcycle experience.
-Riders must know not only the techniques of acceleration, braking, handling, and weight transfer, but also how to tune the machine to maximize performance.
-An analytical mind to assess the course for the most efficient racing lines is essential.
+Motorcycle Gymkhana requires technique, ability, knowledge, and motorcycle experience.
+Riders must know not only the techniques of acceleration, braking, handling, and weight transfer but also how to tune the machine to maximize performance.

 Requirements for machines

-Motorcycles used in gymkhana must be street legal.
+Motorcycles used in gymkhana must be street-legal.
 A machine must have one wheel at the front and one wheel at the rear.
-The regulations do not place any limitations on engine displacement, nor on styles such as naked, super-sports, cruisers, scooters, or on-road versus off-road.
-Tyres must be street legal, so racing tyres such as dry slicks and super motard slicks are not allowed.
-Treads must be deep enough, and worn-out tyres are not allowed.
+The regulations do not place any limitations on engine displacement nor on styles such as naked, super-sports, cruisers, scooters, or on-road versus off-road.
+Tires must be street legal, so racing tires such as dry slicks and supermoto slicks are not allowed.
+Treads must be deep enough, and worn-out tires are not allowed.
 Exhaust noise is limited to 100 dB.
 There must be no sharp edges at the end of handlebars, levers, pedals, or any other projections.

-Bikes may be customized freely provided the above conditions are met.
-For example, many participants place the handlebars in the upper position for better control, change the front and/or rear sprockets to improve acceleration, change the exhaust system, and eliminate fairings to reduce weight.
+Bikes may be customized freely, provided the above conditions are met.
+For example, many participants place the handlebars in the upper position for better control, change the front and/or rear sprockets to improve acceleration, change the exhaust system, or eliminate fairings to reduce weight.